sharkySharks/go-github-app-boilerplate/README.md

 2. Check that you have a `secrets.yaml` file with your GitHub application configuration values in the root of the repository.

-3. From inside the `main/` directory, run `go get && go install`, which will create the executable file `main` in the `$GOBIN` directory.
+3. From inside the `main/` directory, run `go get && go install`, which will create the executable file `go-github-app-boilerplate` in the `$GOBIN` directory.

-4. From the root of the repository, run `$GOBIN/main` and you should see a server listening message.
+4. From the root of the repository, run `$GOBIN/go-github-app-boilerplate` and you should see a server listening message.
 This server is set up to receive webhook requests for the application configured in `secrets.yaml`.

 5. Get your smee.io link that you [setup earlier](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/#step-1-start-a-new-smee-channel), and run that in another terminal window.
 Example: `smee --url https://smee.io/qrfeVRbFbffd6vD --path / --port 8080`